xapian/xapian/xapian-core/docs/overview.rst

 The options are as follows.

 collapse key
-    Each document in a database may have a set of numbered keys.
-The contents of each key is a string of arbitrary length.
-The ``set_collapse_key(Xapian::valueno collapse_key)`` method specifies a key
+    Each document in a database may have a set of numbered value slots.
+The contents of each value slot is a string of arbitrary length.
+The ``set_collapse_key(Xapian::valueno collapse_key)`` method specifies a
-    number upon which to remove duplicates.
+    value slot number upon which to remove duplicates.
 Only the most recently set duplicate removal key is active at any time, and the default is to perform no duplicate removal. percentage cutoff
     It may occasionally be desirable to exclude any documents which have a weight less than a given percentage value.
 This may be done using